-According to the Bureau in Labor and Statistics, for the past decade the paralegal field has increased in job growth by fifteen percent in the state of Colorado.
-One reason of the job growth for paralegals in Colorado is that many employers are now giving their legal assistants more responsibilities or duties that lawyers or attorneys would normally have done before.
-This allows paralegals more work experience and prepares them for law school, if they choose to attend.
+According to the Bureau in Labor and Statistics, for the past decade, the paralegal field has increased in job growth by fifteen percent in the state of Colorado.
+One reason for the job growth for paralegals in Colorado is that many employers are now giving their legal assistants more responsibilities or duties than lawyers or attorneys would normally have done before.
+This allows paralegals more work experience and prepares them for law school if they choose to attend.

 Ranking the Best Paralegal Programs in Colorado

 If you’re interested in becoming a paralegal, you’re probably interested in finding a program that will really pay off in the long run.
 That’s why the editors of Online Paralegal Programs focus on schools with full accreditation and history of really helping graduates get ahead.
 Programs are ranked according to Cost, Job Placement, and Salary Potential, based on data from IPEDS and College Scorecard.